 Same as Management 372T (Topic 1).
 Examine a conceptual framework and specific tools for interacting successfully in international teams, negotiations, and partnerships.
 Discuss cultural patterns characteristic of world regions and particular countries in terms of their implications for corporate management.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: International Business 372 (Topic 12), 367C, Management 337 (Topic: Intercultural Management), 337 (Topic 3), 372T (Topic 1).
+Only one of the following may be counted: International Business 237D, 337D, 372 (Topic 12), 367C, Management 237D, 337 (Topic: Intercultural Management), 337 (Topic 3), 372T (Topic 1), 372T (Topic 11).
+Prerequisite: Upper-division standing.